Middle Township High School Logo

 Robotics

-Advisor: Mr. Castor
+Advisor: Mr. Lubner

 The Robotics Club offers elite technological exploration, innovation, production, and application of advanced robotics systems.
 MTHS’s Award winning Robotics Team is open to new members.
 This year long extracurricular program will give students experience with robotics, business operations, marketing, social media marketing and more!